mosabelagha/Team-Scheduler/README.md

 # Todo
 * Fix corner cases
-* Make level names more dynamic
+* Make variables more dynamic
 * Minimize number of people "Not Sorted"